 Several transcript evaluation services are available to students.
 Services which are either recognized by AACRAO (Association of Collegiate Registrars and Admissions Officers) or a member of NACES (National Association of Credential Evaluation Services, Inc.) are acceptable services.
 Students are responsible for all applicable fees.
 Specific requirements for the evaluation and award of transfer credit at AUD include:

-• Application for transfer credit must be made in the student's first semester of residence.

-Records received following the first semester will not be considered for transfer credit.

-- Students may transfer in a maximum of 50% of the required program credits. - In those cases in which students present courses for transfer constituting greater than 50% of a program's credit hour requirement, courses will be eliminated (to get to 50%) per the following order of priority: - Concentration - Core - Professional Elective - Foundation - Arts and Sciences - Official college or military transcripts are evaluated on a course-by-course basis. - Only courses at the 100 level or above will be eligible for transfer credit. - In order to be granted transfer credit for 300/400 AUD-equivalent courses, a minimum grade of B or better is required. - In order for other AUD-equivalent courses to be eligible for transfer credit, a grade of C or better is required. - 3-semester and 4-quarter credit courses may be considered equivalent to AUD's 3 credit courses.
-A course-to-course analysis of outcomes may result in credit transfer from accredited institutions of higher learning.
+- Application for transfer credit, accompanied by all required documentation, must be made in the student's first semester of residence.
+Records and documentation received following the first semester will not be considered for transfer credit. - Students may transfer in a maximum of 50% of the required program credits. - In those cases in which students present courses for transfer constituting greater than 50% of a program's credit hour requirement, courses will be eliminated (to get to 50%) per the following order of priority: - Concentration - Core - Professional Elective - Foundation - Arts and Sciences - Official college or military transcripts are evaluated on a course-by-course basis.

+- Only courses at the 100 level or above will be eligible for transfer credit. - In order to be granted transfer credit for 300/400 AUD-equivalent courses, a minimum grade of B or better is required. - In order for other AUD-equivalent courses to be eligible for transfer credit, a grade of C or better is required.
+This does not apply to AUD students enrolled in an exchange program unless the course serves as a prerequisite for which AUD requires a grade of B or higher. - 3-semester and 4-quarter credit courses may be considered equivalent to AUD's 3 credit courses.
+A course-to-course analysis of outcomes may result in credit transfer from accredited institutions of higher learning. - Under no circumstances will the total number of credit hours transferred exceed six (i.e., two courses) of the student's chosen concentration.

-- Under no circumstances will the total number of credit hours transferred exceed six (i.e., two courses) of the student's chosen concentration. - Under no circumstances will the university grant transfer credit for courses designated as capstone, senior project, portfolio, internship or study tour.
-Examples include: MGMT 499, MCOM 431, VICD 455/456, IDES 455, IDES 480, IDES 481. - Transfer credit is never granted for upper division (i.e., 300/400 level) courses in the B.I.T. program. - Following a student's initial enrollment at AUD, he/she may transfer a maximum of 9 credit semester hours or equivalent, subject to approval by their Dean/Program Chair.
+- Under no circumstances will the university grant transfer credit for courses designated as capstone, senior project, portfolio, internship or study tour.
+Examples include: MGMT 499, MCOM 431, VICD 455/456, IDES 423. - Transfer credit is never granted for upper division (i.e., 300/400 level) courses in the B.S.C.I.T. program. - Following a student's initial enrollment at AUD, he/she may transfer a maximum of 9 credit semester hours or equivalent, subject to approval by their Dean/Program Chair.
 This rule does not apply to students who receive authorization from their Dean/Program Chair to spend a term (i.e., semester or summer session[s]) abroad, either at a university with which AUD has an exchange agreement or another university chosen by the student (subject to AUD approval).
 In these cases, students may be authorized to transfer up to 15 credit semester hours or equivalent.

-In no case may the total number of transfer credits following admission to AUD exceed 15; and these must fall within the 50% of credits earned in residence required to be granted an AUD degree.
-See pp. 36-37 of this Catalog for those institutions with which AUD has exchange agreements.
+In no case may the total number of transfer credits following admission to AUD exceed

+15; and these must fall within the 50% of credits earned in residence required to be granted an AUD degree.
+See pp. 46-47 of this Catalog for those institutions with which AUD has exchange agreements.